Vardkin/Porto/README.md

 - All API responses MUST be formatted via Transformers.
 - Every Model (that gets returned by an API call) SHOULD have a Transformer.
 - A single Container MAY have multiple Transformers.
-- Usually every Model would have a Transformer.
+- Usuall, every Model would have a Transformer.

 ***